-Form G-639, Freedom of Information/Privacy Act Request, can be used to obtain access to USCIS immigration records.
+Individuals may file Form G-639, Freedom of Information/Privacy Act Request, to obtain access to USCIS immigration records.
 You can make the request for yourself or consent to another individual accessing immigration records pertaining to you.

 Filing a FOIA request (Form G-639) is an excellent way to understand what USCIS knows about you.
 That’s why immigration attorneys regularly use a FOIA request to gather information about their clients.
 Attorneys want to get all available information so that they can provide informed advice.
 The FOIA request is also a great way to get information about your family genealogy.
 You can gather actual records filed by a family member that immigrated to the United States many years ago.